 My easy plane sharpening jig is a foolproof method of getting a super sharp edge on your plane iron.
 In this video, I will show you exactly that.

 Is there so an easy way to sharpen my tool?

 All too often I see people struggling to get a super sharp edge on their plane and wonder why they do not succeed.
 Just having an oil stone isn’t always enough especially for a novice woodworker.
 Sometimes a little Help is a blessing mixed with a little practice.

 A sharpening guide will help

 So why not use a simple sharpening guide? how many options available.
 You can purchase a sharpening guide.
 These guides come in many forms from a simple roller guide to complete sharpening systems.

 Which honing guide should I choose?

-If you decide to go for a simple sharpening guide I recommend the Veritas honing guide For the lea Nielsen honing guide.
+If you decide to go for a simple sharpening guide I recommend the Veritas honing guide For the lee Nielsen honing guide.
 These tools are expensive but very accurate.
 If you cannot afford these an eclipse honing guide will work just fine.
-Otherwise, just make one as we describe in this article. it’s better anyway.
+Otherwise, just make one as we describe in this article.
+It’s better anyway.

 How to make a sharpening system?